 Preliminary agreements are not required but are commonly used in Hong Kong.
 They are also known as provisional agreements.
 Most often, preliminary agreements are prepared by the real estate agent, who is often a party to the preliminary agreement.
 This gives the real estate agent a direct contractual right under which they can recover commission.

 The preliminary agreement usually constitutes a binding contract if both seller and buyer sign it and it contains the following essential elements:

-- (a) Parties;
+- Parties;

-- (b) Property;
+- Property:

-- (c) Price; and
+- · Price; and

-(d) Completion date.
+- · Completion date.

 It is common to include terms in relation to: